lsst-sqre/sqr-079/index.rst

 - Since the write token for a given Vault path is rarely used, it often expires and is then not usable when we need it.
   (The read token is regularly refreshed by vault-secrets-operator.)

+- It's not easy to audit the current Vault configuration or tokens to verify that access controls are in place as expected.

 - We've gotten multiple anecdotal reports from outside SQuaRE that the Phalanx installation process is complex and hard to understand, and secrets management seems to be a significant factor in those reports.

 Requirements